isc-projects/bind9/doc/arm/dnssec.inc.rst

 To validate answers, the resolver needs at least one trusted starting point, a "trust anchor."
 Essentially, trust anchors are copies of ``DNSKEY`` RRs for zones that are used to form the first link in the cryptographic chain of trust.
-Alternative trust anchors can be specified using :ref:`trust_anchors`, but this setup is very unusual and is recommended only for expert use.
+Alternative trust anchors can be specified using :any:`trust-anchors`, but this setup is very unusual and is recommended only for expert use.
 For more information, see :ref:`trust_anchors_description` in the :doc:`dnssec-guide`.